syncfusion-content/fileformat-docs/File-Formats/XlsIO/Chart-to-Image-Conversion.md

 * Funnel<br/>* Waterfall<br/>* Histogram<br/>* Pareto<br/></td>
 </tr>
 </table>

+N> From the above supported chart types table, Waterfall and Line_3D charts are not supported in chart to image conversion in netstandard 2.0 platform.

 ## Supported chart elements
 XlsIO supports the following chart elements in image conversion: